Florida Man Andrew Celaius Wore Werewolf Mask As He Tortured Toddler By Burning And Beating Her, Police Say

-Florida man Andrew Celaius slipped on a werewolf mask as he tortured a 2-year-old girl by burning her, shooting her with a pellet gun, and striking her with a bottle filled with milk, police say.
+Florida man Andrew Celaius put on a werewolf mask as he tortured a 2-year-old girl by burning her, shooting her with a pellet gun, and striking her with a bottle filled with milk, police say.

 Police in Pensacola arrested the 37-year-old man this week for a series of abuses against the toddler, KOLO reported.
 The girl’s mother, Maranda Lyn Mixson, brought the toddler to the hospital thinking that the girl had been suffering from ringworm, but doctors determined that she had actually suffered burns to her skin.

-Hospital officials then alerted the local Escambia County Sheriff’s Department, which launched a child abuse investigation that discovered a host of other abuses that the young girl suffered.
+Hospital officials then alerted the Escambia County Sheriff’s Department, which launched a child abuse investigation, which led to the discovery of a host of other abuses that the young girl suffered.
 As WEAR-TV reported, investigators found a number of injuries across the young girl’s body.

 “A doctor stated while examining the child, she noticed bruising on the child’s stomach, back, arms, elbows, and legs, the report states.
 There was also a large bruise on the child’s forehead, it adds,” the WEAR-TV report noted.